 Agency vs. In-House

 Once you have the Production information ready, you can compare In House vs. Agency.
-As a consultant and user of agencies, there are many good reasons to hire one, and some very good reasons to build a pipeline of people in-house.
+As consultants ourselves, there are many good reasons to hire one, and some very good reasons to build a pipeline of people in-house.

 - In House Benefits